PrimaveraDeveloper/lithium/dir/elevation/ams.md

 # Account Management Service (AMS)

-The Account Management Service allows menaging subscriptions and provides onboarding and subscription selection, to products.
+The Account Management Service allows managing subscriptions and provides onboarding and subscription selection to products.

 ## Specification